sheldonhull/sheldonhull.hugo/content/about.md

 ## Work

-{{<button href="https://ceev.io/@sheldonhull" theme="success">}} Professional Profile // Resume {{< /button >}}
 {{<button href="https://stackoverflow.com/story/sheldonhull" theme="success">}} StackOverflow Developer Story {{< /button >}}

-I've summed up more detail there, than in this spot, so take a peek at that if you want a professional run down.

 I ♥ code.
 Software, Infrastructure-as-code, Compliance-as-code, my resume as code... you name it 😁

-I also think the world needs more emojis and tacos 🌮🌮🌮
+I also think the world needs more emojis and tacos 🌮🌮🌮 to lighten things up.

 ## Other Interests

 My passions extend beyond technology into the creative realm as well.
 I've enjoyed doing videography, photography, and creating music.
 Electric & acoustic guitar have always been a passion.
 I'm a sucker for good post-rock music, which I think is the best type of music for coding around.

 ### Music - On Desk